lkilpela/minishell/README.md

 🚫 No Implementation Needed
 - && and ||
 - wildcards
-- special symbols that were not specifically asked for
+- Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon)

 ## Implementation